PostHog/posthog.com/contents/docs/cdp/destinations/index.md

 ## Template library

-To get started, you can create a new destination from the [pipeline destinations](https://us.posthog.com/pipeline/destinations) page and choose from a range of available **templates**.
+To get started, you can create a new destination from the [Data pipelines](https://us.posthog.com/pipeline/destinations) page and choose from a range of available **templates**.
 Depending on the destination, there are a range of configuration options, such as credentials needed or where to find certain properties from the event being processed.

 ## Input formatting